steph-xue/react-notes/README.md

 ## Overview

 This project is a web application that allows users to create, organize, edit, preview, and delete notes through a split-panel interface.
 It is built with React, JavaScript, HTML, and CSS, and bundled with Vite.
-Notes are saved in the browser’s local storage and displayed in the sidebar with the most recently updated entries appearing first.
-The application includes a Markdown editor with formatting controls and a preview tab that converts written Markdown into rendered HTML.
-Users can select and edit existing notes, create new ones, and remove notes directly from the sidebar.
+Notes are saved in the browser’s local storage, organized by their most recent updates, and written using a Markdown editor with a formatted preview.
+React Split is used to create the resizable layout, while React MDE provides the editing interface.
+Showdown converts Markdown into HTML for the preview, and nanoid generates a unique identifier for each note.

 <br>